Ampalaya con carne is a Filipino beef stir-fry with ampalaya (or bitter melon) cooked in a savory sauce.

 Jump to:

-- Beef: I used a budget-friendly cut like chuck, which becomes tender when prepared right.
-Flank steak and sirloin are also great picks.
-If you don't mind spending more, boneless short ribs and tenderloin are super tender choices.
+- Beef: I used an inexpensive cut like chuck.
+You can also use flank steak or sirloin.
+If you don't mind spending more, boneless short ribs or tenderloin are very tender options.

 Step 1: Make the sauce

-Add 2 tablespoons of the prepared sauce to the sliced beef and mix well to coat the slices evenly.
-Sprinkle ¼ teaspoon of baking soda and the remaining 1 tablespoon of cornstarch.
+Add 2 tablespoons of the sauce to the beef and mix well.

-Let the beef marinate, or "velvet," for about 15 minutes while you get the other ingredients ready.
+Let it sit for about 15 minutes while you prep the rest of the ingredients.

 Step 4: Prepare the ampalaya